Transnational • UNESCO World Heritage Site

 City of Bath - Roman Heritage and Georgian Elegance

 Bath represents the pinnacle of spa town development, uniquely combining Roman spa origins with Georgian architectural magnificence.
 The Roman Baths, built around Britain's only naturally occurring hot springs, showcase 2,000 years of continuous spa culture.
-The Great Bath, fed by springs reaching 46°C and producing over a million litres daily, demonstrates Roman engineering prowess in balneology.
+The Great Bath, fed by springs reaching 46°C and producing over a million liters daily, demonstrates Roman engineering prowess in balneology.
 Bath's Georgian terraces and crescents established the architectural template for elegant spa town development.
 The city's UNESCO recognition acknowledges both its ancient thermal heritage and its role in 18th-century spa society evolution, making it essential for understanding European spa culture development.
+Pro tip: Book Thermae Bath Spa rooftop pool sessions for early evening (17:00-19:00) to enjoy thermal waters while watching sunset over Georgian architecture.

 Must-See